Quantum: Information Security

 User access provisioning

 There is no self-registration process.
 Users are invited to the system by Class Legal administrators.
-Users are assigned to organizations by system administrators at the point of invitation.
+Users are assigned to organisations by system administrators at the point of invitation.

 All access roster management is provided by Class Legal.
 When a user leaves an organization, or no longer requires access, Class Legal should be informed to disable the associated user account.